Lake Voulismeni (Greek: Λίμνη Βουλισμένη) is an ancient lake located in the center of the city of Agios Nikolaos on the Greek island of Crete.

-Many divers have descended to the flat bottom of the lake in recent years even though in 1967, the famous marine explorer Jacques Cousteau thought it to be too dangerous to attempt.
+Many divers have descended to the flat bottom of the lake in recent years even though in 1967, the famous marine explorer Jacques Cousteau thought it too dangerous to attempt.

-The divers found a layer of silt and mud on the bottom that was easily disturbed by their fins, but apart from the wooden ribs of an old fishing boat that sank some years ago, the bottom is devoid of any features at all.
+The divers found a layer of silt and mud on the bottom that was easily disturbed by their fins, but apart from the wooden ribs of an old fishing boat that sank some years ago, the bottom is completely featureless.

 Where are the German tanks?